-The U.S. Centers for Disease Control and Prevention’s (CDC) protracted moratorium is financially damaging rental housing owners and violating rights guaranteed by the U.S. Constitution.
+The US Centers for Disease Control and Prevention’s (CDC) protracted moratorium financially damaged rental housing owners and violated rights guaranteed by the US Constitution.

-The CDC’s order was first issued in September 2020 and was extended several times, which harms the rental housing industry, jeopardizes the long-term viability of housing and sets a dangerous precedent for future disaster-response measures.
+The CDC’s order was first issued in September 2020 and was extended several times, which harmed the rental housing industry, jeopardized the long-term viability of housing and set a dangerous precedent for future disaster-response measures.
 Review our filed complaint.

 Apartment owners have an opportunity to attempt to recover business losses attributed to the unlawful CDC eviction moratorium.
 The National Apartment Association filed a lawsuit against the federal government seeking compensation for the financial damages suffered under the CDC order.
 For more information about this story, read the NAA Sues Federal Government to Recover Industry's Losses Under Nationwide Eviction Moratorium article.

 This lawsuit is open to all rental housing owners operating in a state or locality under the federal moratorium who have been damaged by the CDC eviction moratorium.
 Check eligibility below.

 It is impossible to predict whether the case will go to trial.
 It is possible that certain key issues in the case could be decided by legal rulings in the government’s favor, in which case there would be no trial.
 It also is possible that certain key issues could be decided in favor of plaintiff rental housing owners, which would narrow the scope of any trial but still require a trial to determine plaintiffs’ damages.
 If there is ultimately a trial, each plaintiff would be required to prove the amount of damages it suffered as a result of the moratorium and may need to prove other facts.